Understanding The Accounts Receivable Process

 - Invoice generation through MS Word or Excel spreadsheets

-- Printing these invoices, and posting them, or emailing them manually
+- Printing paper invoices and dispatching them, or manually emailing digital invoices

 - Manual payment verification and follow-up through phone calls or email